EthanHunt711/-FJSX-AFT-p1/README.md

 # Dashboard

-The personal dashboard is a class assignment which is to display a series of important daily information such as usefull links and weather.
+The personal dashboard is a class assignment which is to display a series of important daily information such as usefull links, weather, national news headlines.

 ## Quick Links